NASA wants astronauts to go back to the moon in 2024. Is it possible?

 Much of the hardware NASA needs for a crewed lunar landing is either years behind schedule, millions of dollars over budget, or doesn’t yet exist.

 For example, NASA’s powerful new rocket — Space Launch System, or SLS — was supposed to be ready for a test flight in 2017 but is now delayed until at least 2020.
-Its development has so far cost at least $12.5 billion, and a government oversight report published Wednesday alleged NASA has “obscured” cost overruns to the tune of nearly $2 billion.
+Its development has so far cost at least $12.5 billion, and a government oversight reportpublished Wednesday revealed cost overruns to the tune of nearly $2 billion.

 Also on NASA’s to-do list is a small space station, Gateway, that the agency wants to use as a command center; and a lunar lander, which would ferry astronauts from Gateway to the moon’s surface.
 Neither of those technologies currently exist.